Architecture

 Layer 0: Substrate

 Python processes on the server.
 The daemon manages sleep/wake cycles.
-Core assembles context.
-Senses translate raw data into feelings.
-The limbic system computes drives and pain.
-Consolidation organizes memory during sleep.
+Body projects senses — time, sleep, pain, system health, memory density.
+Organs handle communication.
+Consolidation abstracts memory during sleep.

 Layer 1: Consciousness